 Editor's note: Post originally published 08/2019.
 Edited and expanded upon 02/2022.

-How the Simple Bollard Supports Social Life in Paris.
+How the Simple Bollard Supports Social Life in Paris

 Bollards are seemingly simple parts of our public spaces.
 At the most basic level, they are poles or posts designed to separate and protect pedestrian areas from vehicle traffic.
 But beyond serving this important safety function, we have seen that these bollards also uphold social life in our communities.
-In Paris, bollards make the city more walkable and enjoyable.
+In Paris, bollards make the city more walkable and pleasant.

 Scenes from Paris